 In cases where this matching cannot be achieved the Supervisory Board has set narrow liquidity risk limits.
 The Company monitors the limits on a permanent basis.
 Against the background of the relatively narrow limits and the strong financial solidity of the Volkswagen Group, the liquidity risk is remote.
-In 2022 and 2021, no limits were exceeded.
+In 2023 and 2022, no limits were exceeded.
 Notes issued by VIF have the benefit of a Guarantee and Negative Pledge given by VWAG.

 The Debt Issuance Program under which VIF is issuing is regularly updated to incorporate current developments.
-VIF is able to continue the issuance of commercial paper based on the existing EUR 15.0 billion CP Program to finance the requirements of Volkswagen group companies and joint ventures of the Volkswagen group.
+VIF is able to continue the issuance of commercial paper based on the existing CP Program to finance the requirements of Volkswagen group companies and joint ventures of the Volkswagen group.

-To ensure flexible refinancing possibilities, VWAG has arranged for committed and uncommitted facilities with related parties for general corporate purposes.
+To ensure flexible refinancing possibilities, VWAG has arranged for uncommitted facilities with related parties for general corporate purposes.
 The undrawn amounts of these borrowing facilities which are available to VIF from related parties are presented in the following table: